 Not quite.
 It all boils down to what he calls, “the four horsemen:”

 The one that really sticks out to Dr. Gottman, the feeling that can be thin-sliced out of all the thin-slicing is contempt.

-What he really does, and teaches his students to do is look for that.
+What he really does, and teaches his students to do, is look for that tell-tale sign of contempt.
 When you’re able to focus in on one thing and know what you’re looking for, separating the signal from the noise so to speak, suddenly the answer appears.

 To illustrate the point, Dr. Gottman’s divorce prediction test was re-worked and broken down by a group of psychologists.
 They came up with a list of things to look for, including the four horsemen, and then gave the videos and lists to non-experts.